ExplainableIntelligence.

 Live sensor data feeds directly into the analysis pipeline

-Maintenance logs, NCRs, and OEM manuals are retrieved and reasoned over
+Maintenance logs, NCRs, and OEM manuals retrieved and reasoned over

 AI correlates all sources into a single explainable root cause